Dretch/gi-gtk-declarative/README.md

 ## FAQ

 **Q. Why build this as a fork instead of a module (like gi-gtk-declarative-app-simple)?**

-I tried, but could not find a way to pass the component "context" around when creating/patching components.
+A. I tried, but could not find a way to pass the component "context" around when creating/patching components.